House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are easy ways to save water at home.
 Most water consumption happens in the kitchen; washing dishes and preparing food can use a lot of water.
 One of the best ways to ensure that you will be more efficient is to fill up your sink basin with water rather than let the water run the entire time.
 Also, use your dishwasher and let it rinse the plates for you.
 Make sure it’s full before you start it as well.

 What we hope that we have shown you is how much water goes into creating, directly or indirectly, something so small, like an egg.
-What we are not saying is that you should forfeit a protein-rich diet (if that’s what’s best for you) in order to save water.
-That being said, a significant amount of water waste occurs in the world, and there are ways to reduce your individual consumption without any hassles.
+What we are not saying is that you should forfeit a protein-rich diet (if that’s what’s best for you) to save water.
+That being said, a significant amount of water waste occurs in the world, and there are ways to reduce your consumption without any hassles.